-In the event a substitute agrees to supervise another class during his/her scheduled planning time, he/she will be compensated at his/her hourly rate of pay.
+In the event a substitute agrees to supervise another class during their scheduled planning time, they will be compensated at their hourly rate of pay.

 7. Substitute Records

 The District will provide the Association with monthly substitute payroll reports including: